 Although enzymes naturally occur in all fruits and vegetables, there are a few that especially help with digestion.
 Your body needs a constant supply to process all of the different foods you eat in a day, and juicing can help you get more beneficial nutrients in a way that is readily absorbed by your digestive system.

-Tropical Digestive Blend
+Tropical Digestive Blend | MOD Appliances

-- 1 papaya, peeled, with seeds
+1 papaya, peeled, seeds removed and chopped

-- 1 small cucumber (peel if desired)
+1 small cucumber

-- 2 large bunches seedless grapes
+2 large bunches seedless grapes

 In order to get the most enzymes from your fresh juice, drink immediately.
 These delicate organic compounds are very easy to kill.
-Exposure to air and heat will begin to destroy these nutrients and over time, the juice will lose it’s potency and most importantly - flavour.
+Exposure to air and heat will begin to destroy these nutrients and over time, the juice will lose its potency and most importantly - flavour.

 Juicing makes fresh nutrients and enzymes readily available for your body to absorb, so it doesn’t have to work very hard to get the building blocks it needs.
 The more enzymes you ingest, the better your digestion, and over time your body will begin to process food more efficiently, clear up toxic waste and heal inflammation and disease.
 Plus fresh juices taste better than any health tonic or prescription medicine you can find, so drink up.